CRTC’s wireless affordability decision will further Canada’s digital divide

 Accepting these plans proposed by Big Telecom, despite widespread opposition from public interest groups, shows the CRTC is completely detached from the lived experiences of people in Canada.
 These plans treat those who need affordable, low-cost plans as second-class citizens, while disregarding a range of ongoing problems in the broader wireless market.

-Over 8,000 people across Canada submitted their personal stories to the CRTC telling the regulator how much you pay for data each month, if they were forced to pay high data overage fees, and what they thought a fair price for data is via act.openmedia.org/AffordableDataNow.
+Over 8,000 people across Canada submitted their personal stories to the CRTC telling the regulator how much they pay for data each month, if they were forced to pay high data overage fees, and what they thought a fair price for data is via act.openmedia.org/AffordableDataNow.